The Chapel is open

 As part of our outreach to the local community we are developing a programme for people with dementia and their carers ("Hymns & Pimms") and for homeless people on our streets (Thursday Lunch Club).
 We participate in the Mayfair Neighbourhood Forum, the local cultural festival "Summer in the Square" and have helped to found and support the Mayfair Community Choir.

 St Augustine’s advice is important to us: “in the primary things, unity; in the secondary things, liberality; in all things, charity”.
 We welcome people of belief, those who are seeking faith and friendship, and those who doubt.
 We look forward very much to welcoming you in the near future.

 If you are coming to the Chapel by Public Transport, you may find the Transport for London Journey Planner useful.

 The Chapel is in easy walking distance of both Bond Street and Green Park Tube stations.

 A large number of buses from all over London pass down Park Lane, with a bus stop only 2 minutes walk from the Chapel.
 Buses include 2, 16, 36, 73, 82, 148, 414, 436.

 Parking spaces are available at the Chapel.
 See the "parking" section of the Chapel's website for booking and payment arrangements.
 There is, in addition, an NCP car park in Park Lane.
 Street parking is free on Sundays and after 6.30pm on other days.
-The Chapel is within the congestion charging zone which now operates from 7.00am to 10.00pm every day except Christmas Day.
+The Chapel is within the congestion charging zone which operates from 7.00am to 6.00pm every week day except Christmas Day and from 12.00 midday to 6.00pm on Saurday and Sunday.
 The Chapel is within the Ultra-Low Emission Zone (ULEZ) which operates 24 hours a day, 7 days a week.